ChetdeJong/CS2-Killfeed-Thing/README.md

 ## 2) Get frags for killfeed template

+**Update: 23 march 2024**

+> Now there is new option to get killfeed exactly as each group provided.
+Might be useful e.g. if you want to treat group as one round.
+The input format is the same, it's just different type of output.

+It will prompt if you want to use groups as is or if you want the default behaviour.

+Default:

 Provide starting index (optional).

 Provide demos data in following format.
 You can copy paste output from first function for ease of use.